jswhit/pygrib/README.md

 [![DOI](https://zenodo.org/badge/28599617.svg)](https://zenodo.org/badge/latestdoi/28599617)

 Provides a high-level interface to the ECWMF [ECCODES](https://confluence.ecmwf.int/display/ECC) C library for reading GRIB files.
-There are limited capabilities for writing GRIB files.
+There are limited capabilities for writing GRIB files (you can modify the contents of an existing file, but you can't create one from scratch).

 Quickstart
 ==========